MattRyanCo/simple-urls-legacy/README.md

 ## Description

-Simple URLs Legacy is a fork of the orignial plugin by Nathan Rice and Studiopress team.
+Simple URLs Legacy is a fork of the original plugin by Nathan Rice and Studiopress team.
 As such, it is a complete URL management system that allows you create, manage, and track outbound links from your site by using custom post types and 301 redirects, as it was meant to be.

 ## Usage